Bulls–Knicks rivalry: 1993–1998: Chicago Bulls second dynasty

-After a blowout Bulls win in Game 6, the Knicks advanced past the Bulls with a series-clinching 87-77 win, but eventually lost to the Rockets in the 1994 NBA Finals.
+After a blowout Bulls win in Game 6 (which was the final game ever played at Chicago Stadium), the Knicks advanced past the Bulls with a series-clinching 87–77 win, but eventually lost to the Rockets in the 1994 NBA Finals.
 This was the only time the Knicks were able to beat the Bulls in the playoffs during this era.
 Also, all the games in the series were won by the home team, and the Knicks had home court advantage in the series.